GRAPHISOFT/archicad-addon-cmake/README.md

 #### Visual Studio (Windows)

-Run these command from the command line to generate the Visual Studio project.
-Replace `<DevKitSupportDir>` with the path of the Support folder in your downloaded Development Kit.
-See the list below for the matching Visual Studio versions for different Archicad versions.
+See the list below for the matching Visual Studio and platform toolset versions for different Archicad versions.

 | Archicad | Visual Studio | Platform toolset |
 |---|---|---|